 Sabreliner Corporationâ€™s business leaned heavily on military contracts that disappeared during sequestration, forcing the company into default on its bank loan and leading to the bankâ€™s sale of the company to an investment firm.
 Sabrelinerâ€™s primary debt holders sold the company after it lost half of its business during last yearâ€™s sequestration budget cutting and was unable to make its debt payment.
 The company previously had been owned by the same investment group that included company ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Military Business Losses Sealed Sabrelinerâ€™s Fate".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Military Business Losses Sealed Sabrelinerâ€™s Fate".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.